genomicsclass/book/pages/standard_errors.md

 $$ =\begin{pmatrix}1&1\end{pmatrix} \sigma^2 \mathbf{I}\begin{pmatrix} 1\\1\\ \end{pmatrix}=2\sigma^2$$

 as we expect.
-We use this result to obtain the standard errors of LSE (least squared estimate).
+We use this result to obtain the standard errors of the LSE (least squares estimate).

-# Least squared estimate standard errors
+# LSE standard errors

 Note that $$\boldsymbol{\hat{\beta}}$$ is a linear combination of $$\mathbf{Y}$$: $$\mathbf{AY}$$ with  $$\mathbf{A}=\mathbf{(X^\top X)^{-1}X}^\top$$ so we can use the equation above to derive the variance of our estimates: